 “Trust me, lad, there is no need to worry.
 It is all part of the plan.”

 I glower.
 “What plan?
-You just shot the damn thing.”
+You just shot him!”

-“What you saw just now was the end product of many years of preparation.
+“What ye saw just now was the end product of many years of preparation.
 It’s like the old joke with the engineer where he marks an ‘X’ and charges a large amount of money because he knows where to put the thing.
-What you’re seeing is the ‘X’, the end result of years of hard work.”
+What yer seeing is the ‘X’, the result of years of hard work.”

 “So it took you years to realize a .45 is a Wendigo’s weakness?”